 Far from the heady days of the 80s when Pablo Escobar terrorized the population contemporary visitors to Medellin will find a thriving modern city and welcoming natives looking to change a tarnished reputation one smile at a time.

-Things to do in Medellin
+What to do in Medellin

 Plaza Minorista Fruit Market

 If you are looking for a trendy area to enjoy a beer in the park or a nice hipster restaurant to eat, look no further than Lleras park.

 Parque San Antonio

 These days the sculptures stand as a symbol of the progression the country as made – from a country living in fear to the Medellin of today where people walk around the street without fear.

 Metropolitan Cathedral Basilica